-The best way to keep up to date with Hampton & Richmond Borough FC
+The official Hampton & Richmond Borough FC app

 3 years ago

 Hampton came back from 2-0 down to beat Peacehaven & Telscombe 4-2 and relegate the Magpies from the Ryman Premier.

 The Beavers confirmed their place in the Ryman Premier League with a 1-0 win over already relegated Bury Town thanks to a late Tom Collins goal.

 The Beavers cut loose in the second half to register their biggest win of the season, over a clearly nervous Canvey Island team.

 Continuing the 2nd half display from Saturday, the Beavers comfortably beat local rivals Kingstonian with two well taken goals.

 Hampton came from a goal behind to pick up a deserved point in the match of two halves.

 The Beavers, despite plenty of endeavour, couldn't break through vs Enfield, and ended up conceding an unlucky goal.